koi-lang/design/Koi/LANGUAGEREFERENCE.md

 - `km` - Koi Macro (used for files that contain just a macro)
 - `kr` - Koi Reference (used for out-of-code documentation)
 - `kl` - Koi Library (used for libraries)
+- `kac` - Koi Abstract Class (used for files that contain just an abstract class)
+- `kat` - Koi Attribute (used for files that contain just a compiler attribute)
+- `kan` - Koi Annotation (used for classes that contain just an annotation)

 ## Comments
 Like most languages, comments can be made in Koi, that will be ignored by the interpreter/compiler.
 Comments are created with a number sign.